How your diet affects your sleep

 1

 When meat is overcooked, carcinogens form on its surface.
-To reduce your exposure to these cancer-causing compounds, scrape charred food bits off of your grill before cooking, trim excess fat off of the meat and keep an eye on the clock.
+To reduce your exposure to these cancer-causing compounds, scrape charred food bits off your grill before cooking, trim excess fat from the meat, and keep an eye on the clock.

 2

-Studies show that marinating meat, poultry and fish for 10 minutes can reduce the formation of hydrocarbons.
+Studies show that marinating meat, poultry and fish for 10 minutes can reduce the formation of potentially harmful compounds that can form during grilling.
 However, many marinades contain high amounts of sugar, which can burn your food when grilled over high heat.

 There are many healthy ways to season and flavor meat without resorting to high-sugar sauces.
 In addition to making your own healthy marinades (think olive oil mixed with herbs and spices), you can also use low-sodium Worcestershire sauce, chili sauce, tomato paste and soy sauce.

-Ursula Ridens, a Sharp-affiliated a registered dietitian nutritionist, suggests using, oregano, paprika, chili powder, curry or garlic — because they’re great sources of antioxidants and have anti-inflammatory effects in the body.
-Squeeze on some lemon or orange to add flavor and a kick of vitamin C. Be mindful of using salt for flavor as the sodium can contribute to high blood pressure and heart disease.
+Ursula Ridens, a Sharp-affiliated registered dietitian nutritionist, suggests using oregano, paprika, chili powder, curry or garlic, all great sources of antioxidants that provide anti-inflammatory effects in the body.
+Squeeze on some lemon or orange to add flavor and a kick of vitamin C. Be mindful of using salt for flavor, as the sodium can contribute to high blood pressure and heart disease.

 3

 To ensure your grill reaches the proper temperature — and to kill off remaining bacteria — preheat it 20 to 30 minutes before you start cooking.
-Your grill should be 400-450°F on a high setting, 350-400°F for medium-high, 300-350°F for medium and 250-300° F for low heat.
-A grill that is heated properly sears foods on contact, keeps the insides moist and helps prevent sticking.
+Your grill should be 400-450°F on high, 350-400°F on medium-high, 300-350°F on medium, and 250-300° F on low.
+A properly heated grill sears food on contact, keeps the inside moist, and helps prevent sticking.

 4